PrestaShop/prestashop.github.io/news/_posts/releases/2017-04-03-prestashop-1-7-1-0-available.md

 * Convert your 1.6 theme for use in 1.7.
 Your store will switch to Classic, the 1.7 default theme.
 * Check your 1.6 modules for 1.7 compatibility.
 You will have to do this yourself.
 * Update your customization (translation, emails, and menu).
-It is up to you to update them for 1.7.

 Also, remember that 1.7 does not currently have the Stock Management feature.
-It is planned for 1.7.2.0 (which we expect to release in June).
+It is planned for version 1.7.2.0 (which we expect to release in June).

-Note that the module is still in Beta phase.
+Note that the new 1-Click Upgrade module is still in Beta phase.
 It should be fully stabilized in the coming days.

 #### PayPal